Full list: All the pardons and commutations issued by President Trump in 2021

 John Harold Wall – President Trump granted a full pardon to John Harold Wall, who was convicted on drug charges.

 Steven Samuel Grantham – President Trump granted a full pardon to Steven Samuel Grantham, who was convicted in 1967 for stealing a vehicle.
-Grantham was 19-year-old when he was convicted.
+Grantham was 19-years-old when he was convicted.

 Clarence Olin Freeman – President Trump granted a full pardon to Clarence Olin Freeman, who was convicted in 1965 for operating an illegal whiskey still.